aiven/terraform-provider-aiven/docs/resources/cassandra.md

 Optional:

 - `additional_backup_regions` (List of String, Deprecated) Additional Cloud Regions for Backup Replication.
 - `backup_hour` (Number) The hour of day (in UTC) when backup for the service is started.
 New backup is only started if previous backup has already completed.
+Example: `3`.
 - `backup_minute` (Number) The minute of an hour when backup for the service is started.
 New backup is only started if previous backup has already completed.
+Example: `30`.
 - `cassandra` (Block List, Max: 1) Cassandra configuration values (see [below for nested schema](#nestedblock--cassandra_user_config--cassandra))
 - `cassandra_version` (String) Enum: `3`, `4`, `4.1`, and newer.
 Cassandra version.
 - `ip_filter` (Set of String, Deprecated) Allow incoming connections from CIDR address block, e.g. `10.20.0.0/16`.